 All skill levels encouraged!

 What will we cover?

 - Learn tips on getting started and selecting the best material for the challenge.

 - Learn foundational ink drawing skills

-- Get started on the first drawing prompt of this year: ‘Crystal’.
+- Get started on the next drawing prompt

 - We will also go through the next prompt of the week brainstorm techniques to get you thinking about the next one!